devonobrien/documents/docs/BR.md

 ### 6.3.1 Public key archival

 ### 6.3.2 Certificate operational periods and key pair usage periods

+Subscriber Certificates issued on or after 1 March 2020 MUST have a Validity Period no greater than 395 days.
 Subscriber Certificates issued after 1 March 2018 MUST have a Validity Period no greater than 825 days.
 Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST have a Validity Period no greater than 39 months.